starkbank/ecdsa-python/README.md

 ### Overview

-We tried other Python libraries such as [python-ecdsa], [fast-ecdsa] and others less famous ones, but we didn't find anything that suit our needs.
-The fist one was pure Python, but it was too slow.
-The second one mixed Python and C and it was really fast, but we were unable to use it in our current infrastructure that required pure Python code.
+We tried other Python libraries such as [python-ecdsa], [fast-ecdsa] and others less famous ones, but we didn't find anything that suited our needs.
+The first one was pure Python, but it was too slow.
+The second one mixed Python and C and it was really fast, but we were unable to use it in our current infrastructure, which required pure Python code.

-For this reason, we decided to create something simple, compatible with OpenSSL and fast using some elegant math as Jacobian Coordinates to speed up the ECDSA.
+For this reason, we decided to create something simple, compatible with OpenSSL and fast using elegant math such as Jacobian Coordinates to speed up the ECDSA.
 Starkbank-EDCSA is fully compatible with Python2 and Python3.

 ### Installation